FAQ

 -

-I meet with students on Zoom, starting in late spring of their junior year or in early summer before their senior year.
+I meet with students on Zoom.
 We begin with inspiring brainstorming exercises, to help them find their essay topics and their voice.

 Then I give them deadlines and continue to meet with them as often as necessary to check their progress.
 They share drafts as Google docs, in which I make margin notes.
 I work with them on structure, review multiple drafts, and finally, help revise and polish their essays.